Bloggers target organic keywords to get free traffic from search engines

 After publishing each blog post, I recommend requesting Google index the page.
 My ‘How Does Google Find New Websites?‘ post shows you how-to request indexing.

 I hope you found my article informative.
 Should you have any questions.
 Please leave them in the comments box below.
-I check for comments every day and do my best to answer all questions.
+I check for comments daily and do my best to answer all questions.